Dennis15305/Industrial-Meter-Tracking-System-Modernization/hmi/README.md

 The original HMI project already existed before my work.

-My role was focused on analyzing how the HMI interacts with PLC logic, operator commands, status words, counters and production history.
+My role was focused on analyzing how the HMI interacts with PLC logic, operator commands, status words, counters, user authorization and production history.

 This documentation explains the HMI role in the full system architecture without exposing the complete industrial project.